QuantEcon/lecture-python-intro/lectures/money_inflation_nonlinear.md

 ## Overview

-This lecture studies stationary and dynamic **Laffer curves** in the inflation tax rate in a non-linear version of the model studied in this lecture {doc}`money_inflation`.
+We study stationary and dynamic *Laffer curves* in the inflation tax rate in a non-linear version of the model studied in this lecture {doc}`money_inflation`.

-This lecture uses the log-linear version of the demand function for money that  {cite}`Cagan` used in his classic paper in place of the linear demand function used in this lecture {doc}`money_inflation`.
+We use the log-linear version of the demand function for money that  {cite}`Cagan` used in his classic paper in place of the linear demand function used in this lecture {doc}`money_inflation`.

 That change requires that we modify parts of our analysis.